MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > - **Conduct capacity planning.** Understand usage patterns and how much data is coming in, and review ingestion and sample rates.
 >
-> - **Select the right region for your application monitoring solution.** Deploy your Application Insights resource in the same region as the underlying Log Analytics workspace to prevent latency and reliability problems, see [Create a resource](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#create-a-workspace-based-resource).
+> - **Select the right region for your application monitoring solution.** Deploy your Application Insights resource in the same region as the underlying Log Analytics workspace to prevent latency and reliability problems.
+See [Create a resource](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#create-a-workspace-based-resource).
 >
-> - **Evaluate [how many Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.** Monitoring mulitple applications or application components with a single Application Insights resource provides a hollistic view, but can also affect the performance of experiences like [Application Map](/azure/azure-monitor/app/app-map?tabs=net) and [Usage](/azure/azure-monitor/app/usage?tabs=aspnetcore).
+> - **Evaluate [how many Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.** Monitoring mulitple applications or application components with a single Application Insights resource provides a holistic view, but can also affect the performance of experiences like [Application Map](/azure/azure-monitor/app/app-map?tabs=net) and [Usage](/azure/azure-monitor/app/usage?tabs=aspnetcore).
 >
 > - **Optimize code and infrastructure.** Regularly evaluate custom Application Insights code to reduce complexity, improve performance, and ensure that the code is up to date.
 >